effbiae/of/README.md

 $ npm install -g openfin-cli
  ```

-Run q as in the previous example, but with a timer for pub+sub
+Run q as in the previous example (if not still running)
 ```
-$ q hm.q -p 5000 -t 100
+$ q hm.q -p 5000 -t 1000
  ```

 Run openfin with [app.json](app.json)